bamos/bamos.github.io/_posts/2014-08-15-adobe-internship.md

 <link rel="stylesheet" href="/data/2014-07-28/blueimp-gallery.css">

-I've had a great experience interning with [Adobe Research][adobe-research] in San Jose this summer, and I am writing this post to talk about my experiences.

 <center><img width="65%" src="/data/2014-07-28/adobe.jpg"/></center>

-## Internship Project
-Adobe provides marketing technology to process large amounts of data using thousands of computers in synchrony, which is a distributed system.
-Communication between thousands of computers is difficult, and Adobe's current solution might not be the most efficient use of the computers.
-My summer project has been to explore open source research technology and compare techniques of programming the distributed system for Adobe's needs.
-Specifically, I'm using writing a [Scala][scala] application to create an analytics query engine using [Apache Spark][spark] and [Spray][spray].
+I've had a great experience interning with [Adobe Research][adobe-research] in San Jose this summer.
+I've met a lot of interesting people and have been build distributed systems to split computations of large data sets between many computers in synchrony using [Scala][scala], [Apache Spark][spark], and [Spray][spray].

+Adobe has been generous enough to let me open source all of my work as 3 projects on the [Adobe Research GitHub][adobe-research-github] group, and we've submitted a paper to an international academic conference on distributed systems.
+Check out the projects below, and please star them to support the work!

++ [adobe-research/spark-cluster-deployment][spark-cluster-deployment] -
-### Open Source Project: Deploying Spark to a cluster with Puppet and Fabric.
+  *Automates Spark standalone cluster tasks with Puppet and Fabric.*
-Description in progress.

-This project is available from [adobe-research/spark-cluster-deployment][spark-cluster-deployment].
++ [adobe-research/spark-parquet-thrift-example][spark-parquet-thrift-example]. -

-### Open Source Project: Example Spark project using Parquet as a columnar store.
+  *Example Spark project using Parquet as a columnar store with Thrift objects.*
-Description in progress.

-This project is available from [adobe-research/spark-cluster-deployment][spark-parquet-thrift-example].

-### Open Source Project: Spindle, a web analytics query engine in Spark.
-In progress.
++ `adobe-research/spindle` - *In progress.*

 ## Bay Area
 I've had a lot of fun exploring the Bay Area as an intern.